Bendzae/SMesh/Readme.md

 I aim to provide a flexible rust implementation of the Surface Mesh with a focus on usefulness for procedural mesh generation.
 Other goals are:

-- Ergonomic and easy-to-use api
+- [ ] Ergonomic and easy-to-use api
+- [ ] Port all operations from the pmp library
-- Support most operations that are possible in modern 3D modeling software like blender
+- [ ] Support most operations that are possible in modern 3D modeling software like blender
-- Integration with the bevy game engine
+- [ ] Integration with the bevy game engine

 ### Non-Goals